 When you meet him in the Purple offices, his tone is the same.
-"Art, philosophy and fashion are connected in the attempt to understand the world," he states.
-"None of those forms of art is a pure creation or a towering truth; everything is connected.
-More than aesthetics or guiding principles, the early 90s art scene was characterised by the rebirth of a 70s utopianism: the belief that art can make a dent, can change attitudes starting with the self but aiming at the world, the world that thinks of itself in the present and in an emergency."
+"Art, philosophy, and fashion are connected in the attempt to understand the world," he states.
+"None of these forms of art is a pure creation or a towering truth; everything is connected.
+More than aesthetics or guiding principles, the early 90s art scene was characterized by the rebirth of a 70s utopianism: the belief that art can make a dent, can change attitudes starting with the self but aiming at the world, the world that thinks of itself in the present and in an emergency."

-Art, philosophy and fashion are connected in the attempt to understand the world.
-None of those forms of art is a pure creation or a towering truth.
+Art, philosophy, and fashion are connected in the attempt to understand the world.
+None of these forms of art is a pure creation or a towering truth.
 Everything is connected.

-"I, along with other young critics all over the world, was looking for what could be art for the decade to come, an art that would be neither post-modern or neoconservative painting, nor a mere fashion and market effect, and yet that wouldn't be a revolutionary nostalgia -- an art that could launch a radical change," Olivier says.
+"I, along with other young critics all over the world, was looking for what could be art for the decade to come, an art that would be neither post-modern or neoconservative painting, nor a mere fashion and market effect, and yet that wouldn't be a revolutionary nostalgia — an art that could launch a radical change," Olivier says.
 The community in the making didn't have a rallying point, until Purple, originally named Purple Rose, was born.
-"Back then no medium expressed the multiple connections, the horizontal circulations we were calling for.
-There were mostly trade magazines -- press for sailing, for interior design, for family -- but very few independent publications.
-Even if you think of Purple as a fashion magazine, it was never a specialised publication and I still refuse to fit it into one category.
+"Back then, no medium expressed the multiple connections, the horizontal circulations we were calling for.
+There were mostly trade magazines — press for sailing, for interior design, for family — but very few independent publications.
+Even if you think of Purple as a fashion magazine, it was never a specialized publication and I still refuse to fit it into one category.
 I wanted to believe that one could build a magazine not on the idea of a market defined in advance by the category it addresses, but by aiming it at a creative community that would agree on ideas and desires.
-That is the community I call an avant-garde without avant-garde, that has no other foundation than itself, no manifesto, no religion nor political system, but which carries a worldview that must go on inventing itself at all times -- and that a magazine can, in its own way, modestly contribute towards materialising."
+That is the community I call an avant-garde without avant-garde, that has no other foundation than itself, no manifesto, no religion nor political system, but which carries a worldview that must go on inventing itself at all times — and that a magazine can, in its own way, modestly contribute towards materializing."

 I wanted to believe that one could build a magazine not on the idea of a market defined in advance by the category it addresses, but by aiming it at a creative community that would agree on ideas and desires.

-Purple welcomed over the years Maurizio Cattelan, Vanessa Beecroft, Wolfgang Tillmans, Douglas Gordon, Dash Snow, Larry Clark, Catherine Breillat, Juergen Teller, Hedi Slimane, Richard Prince and many others.
-When you look at the magazine now, you see more or less the same artists who evolved together and keep feeding the community as new recruits appear -- either for one issue only, or forever.
-This pressing need to put art forward against the prevailing cynicism, against ultra-liberalism and depoliticisation must be understood in the context of the economic crisis of 1991-1992.
-If the idea of a creative community affects us so intensely nowadays, it's not necessarily because we have forefathers to kill or idols to knock down, but rather because, by wanting to fulfil ourselves evermore intensely, the collective spirit was forgotten somewhere along the way.
-Maybe it's time to once again look for something bigger than ourselves, something that puts words like this on our lips: "I would see this avant-garde -- that refused to define itself as such -- as an alternative to political withdrawal as well as to the cynicism and the irony characterising my so called 'un-dupable' generation."
+Purple has welcomed over the years Maurizio Cattelan, Vanessa Beecroft, Wolfgang Tillmans, Douglas Gordon, Dash Snow, Larry Clark, Catherine Breillat, Juergen Teller, Hedi Slimane, Richard Prince, and many others.
+When you look at the magazine now, you see more or less the same artists who evolved together and keep feeding the community as new recruits appear — either for one issue only, or forever.
+This pressing need to put art forward against the prevailing cynicism, against ultra-liberalism and depoliticization must be understood in the context of the economic crisis of 1991-1992.
+If the idea of a creative community affects us so intensely nowadays, it's not necessarily because we have forefathers to kill or idols to knock down, but rather because by wanting to fulfil ourselves evermore intensely, the collective spirit was forgotten somewhere along the way.
+Maybe it's time to once again look for something bigger than ourselves, something that puts words like this on our lips: "I would see this avant-garde — that refused to define itself as such — as an alternative to political withdrawal as well as to the cynicism and the irony characterizing my so called 'un-dupable' generation."

 Une avant-garde sans avant-garde, by Olivier Zahm and co-edited by critic and scholar Donatien Grau, is published by Les presses du réel,